50 Trauma Insurance Conditions Explained: Complete Australian Guide (2026)

 May request additional medical records

-Step 5: Claim Decision
+Step 5: Claim decision

 If approved:

-Benefit paid within 7-14 days of approval
+Benefit paid within 7 to 14 days of approval

 Paid as tax-free lump sum (outside super)